Brazcoding/WoodCapstone/README.md

-## This is my very first attempt to create a Statelss SPA
+## This is my very first attempt to create a Stateless SPA